reshamas/reshamas.github.io/about/index.md

 History
 - born in India
-- grew up in New Jersey
+- grew up in New Jersey, the Garden State
 - living in New York City

 Education